-An agreement that legally establishes the rights, ownership, responsibilities, dispute resolution and other terms executed between the founders and the company forms a foundation for the journey of a business.
-Many Startups does not get their commercial understanding with vendors/ customers/ clients or even with the promoters captured on paper often leading to misunderstandings which later turn into disputes.
+An agreement that legally establishes the rights, ownership, responsibilities, dispute resolution, and other terms executed between the founders and the company forms a foundation for the journey of a business.
+Many Startups do not get their commercial understanding with vendors/ customers/ clients or even with the promoters captured on paper often leading to misunderstandings which later turn into disputes.
 In cases where the agreements are in place then they are not in a standard form of contracts.
 No matter how good relationships may be, they can come to a halt when agreements are not put in place.

-2. Not Choosing Viable Business Structure
+2. Not Choosing a Viable Business Structure

-The biggest mistakes that Startups make is not registering their business or picking the right business model.
+The biggest mistakes that Startups make are not registering their business or picking the right business model.
 A lot of Startups fail to select a viable legal structure for their business in the absence of the pros and cons of the available business structure options.
 From a legal perspective, the entrepreneur must separate his personal and business finances before starting a business.
 Starting up a business without registering results in the personal liability of the owner thereby allowing the creditors to have access to his assets.
-Form of business structure like limited liability partnership firm and the private limited company has separate legal entities which protect the personal assets of the owner from the business debts and liabilities.
+Form of business structure like limited liability partnership firm and private limited company has separate legal entities that protect the personal assets of the owner from the business debts and liabilities.

 Thus, the legal structure serves as an essential part of running a business.
 It is necessary that every establishment must understand its options.
 One must choose the best legal structure from permitted models to do business and achieve success.